amiralysaleh/hypersignal/README.md

 npx wrangler dev --test-scheduled
 ```

-This spins up the worker, injects a temporary D1 database and executes the scheduled job so you can verify signal detection without pushing to production.
+This spins up the worker, injects a temporary D1 database and executes the scheduled job so you can verify signal detection without pushing to production